Frequently Asked Questions

 Q. What if my job keeps me out past curfew?

-If your employer requires you to work past curfew, advance permission must be obtained from the SDO.
-Work permit forms are available from your RDs or the SDO.
+If your employer requires you to work past curfew, advance permission must be obtained from Student Life.
+Work permit forms are available from your RDs or Student Life.

 Q. How do I get a new Student ID card?

 Replacement ID cards are available through the College Technology Department (south wing of the Administration Building).
 There is a $25 fee for lost cards, which must first be paid for in the Business Office.
 Replacement of a broken card is free, but you must turn in the broken card to the College Technology Department.